As an Amazon Associate we earn from qualifying purchases.

 String Triangle

-Two other strings are sewn to the tops of the triangles and serves as the straps.
+• Two other strings are sewn to the tops of the triangles and serve as the straps.
 They tie up at the nape of the neck in a halter style to hold up the bikini top in place.

-Sometimes the fabric triangles are inserted with foam cups to give the boobs more structure.
-Even so, the string triangle bikini top is more suited to women with small frames and small breasts, regardless if it has foam cups or not.
+• Sometimes the fabric triangles are inserted with foam cups to give the boobs more structure.
+Even so, the string triangle bikini top is more suited to women with small frames and breasts, regardless of whether it has foam cups.

-The daintiness of the fabric and strings is complementary in size with petite bodies.
+• The design of the fabric and strings is complementary in size with petite bodies.
 In the same way, the scant bikini top only has the right amount of coverage for small breasts and flat chests.

-It’s not equipped to hold, support, and cover breasts bigger than a C cup.
-With the density of ocean and even pool water, a string triangle bikini top won’t be responsible for lacking in support.
+• It’s not equipped to hold, support, and cover breasts more prominent than a C cup.
+With the density of ocean and even pool water, a string triangle bikini top won’t provide enough support.
 Big, heavy breasts are bound to spill out of the cups, which could move sidewards on the string band.

 Fixed Triangle